jensma89/jensma89/README.md

 ## Hi there 👋 I'm Jens

-# Backend Software Engineer (Python)
+# Software Engineer | Backend & IoT

-Backend-focused developer with a passion for Flutter and accessible, inclusive applications.
+Backend-focused developer with a passion for clean, accessible software.
-Currently exploring Cloud technologies (AWS) and continuously improving software engineering best practices.
+Specialized in Python and Go — building APIs, IoT systems, and tools that actually work.

 ---